aless80/pypanda/README.md

 ```
 For pypuma see also [PyPuma](https://github.com/aless80/pypuma#installation).

-#### Run from python
+#### Run from Python
-Fire up your python shell or ipython notebook.
+Fire up your Python 2.7 shell or ipython notebook.
 Use the python installation in the virtual environment if you installed pypanda there.

 Import the classes in the pypanda library:
 ```python